uvarc/rc-learning/content/courses/containters-for-hpc/_index.md

 ## Prerequisites
 - Linux command line.
-- Rivanna account for the "Using Containers" chapter.
+- Rivanna account for the main chapters.
-- Docker installation and DockerHub account for the "Building Containers [Docker]" chapter.
+- Docker installation and DockerHub account for the appendices.